byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***The Physical Body Is The Placebo;*** the mind’s natural capacity to influence bodily functions and symptoms.

+The mind is a medium within which the creative spark that jumps between the pattern and the world can happen.
+The individual, oneself is only the medium for this creative spark, not its originator.

 **Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections with nature (Mother Earth) through sensory experiences; physical and biological interactions, movement, and hands-on meaningful activities.
 Allowing the brain, body and earth body to establish new, more productive patterns.

+The individual is only the medium in which the patterns come to life, and of their own accord give birth to something new.

 ![Harvest](./vivariumGeorgeTownGallery/vivariumHarvest/vivariumLivingHarvest01Web.JPG)